kc0bfv/SecurityTrainingGround/README.md

 If you're on Dreamhost, you need to tell dreamhost to serve the static files correctly: ln -s $PWD/SecurityTrainingGround/static public/

 Make the stopScript.py automatically run.
 A shell script to do this is "runStopScript".
 You'll want to modify it for your install...
+I put my in crontab to run every 10 minutes, because that's as fast as Dreamhost likes...

 ### Setup an Amazon account